juju/docs/src/en/juju-concepts.md

 reliably and repeatedly deploy applications, then scale up as required with minimal effort.

-## Relations

-Few applications are designed to be run in isolation.
-Juju charms also contain the knowledge of how to connect applications together using common interfaces they share.
-For example, WordPress supports an 'http' interface (for serving the website) and a 'db' interface (for the database which stores the content of the site).
-Any other service which can support these interfaces (e.g haproxy for the website and MySQL for the database) can connect to the WordPress charm in a meaningful way.
+The simplest charm scenario is when one is deployed (by the Juju client) with the `juju deploy` command without any options to qualify the request.
+By default, a new instance will be created in the backing cloud and the application will be installed within it:

+![machine][img__charms]
+[img__charms]: ../media/juju-charms.png

 ## Bundles

 A bundle is a ready-to-run collection of applications which have been modelled to work together - this can include particular configurations and relations between the software to be deployed.
 For example, a WordPress bundle may include the Wordpress charm, the MySQL charm, and the relation between them.
 When deployed, the software is set up and relations are made as per the bundle's